HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 LAPR4/NSheets Project Documentation
 ================================

+# 1. Organization

-# 1. Individual Pages
+# 2. Individual Pages

 These are links for the individual pages/folders of each Student.
-The first two are only examples.
-After knowing his/her Student Team Number, each student should update the table and the folder structure of the repository accordingly.
+The first one is only an example that you should delete when the team starts the project.
+Each student should update the table and the folder structure of the repository accordingly.

-For instance, if my name is Maria Ferreira and I have the Student Team Number 2 I should update the row number 2 in this table.
-I should also create a new folder in the repository, as illustrated.

 | Team | Student Number     | Student Name                        | Link 							  |
 |------|--------------------|-------------------------------------|------------------------------------|